-(2) These restricted stock awards were granted on March 24, 2010 and vest ratably over a five-year period.
+(3) These restricted stock awards were granted on March 24, 2010 and vest ratably over a five-year period.
 These restricted stock awards are subject to certain claw-back provisions.

+(4) These restricted stock awards were granted on March 24, 2011 and vest ratably over a five-year period.
+These restricted stock awards are subject to certain claw-back provisions.

+(5) These restricted stock awards were granted on March 23, 2012 and vest ratably over a five-year period.
+These restricted stock awards are subject to certain claw-back provisions.

-- (3) These restricted stock awards were granted on March 24, 2011 and vest ratably over a five-year period.
-These restricted stock awards are subject to certain claw-back provisions. - (4) These restricted stock awards were granted on May 12, 2011 to Richard S. Swartz, Jr. upon his promotion to Chief Operating Officer.
+- (6) These performance stock awards will cliff vest on December 31, 2013, and are subject to the achievement of certain specified levels of the Company's ROE over a performance measurement period from January 1, 2011 to December 31, 2013.
+These performance stock awards are subject to certain claw-back provisions. - (7) These performance stock awards will cliff vest on December 31, 2014, and are subject to the achievement of certain specified levels of the Company's ROE over a performance measurement period from January 1, 2012 to December 31, 2014.
+These performance stock awards are subject to certain claw-back provisions. - (8) These restricted stock awards were granted on January 3, 2012 to Mr. Evans upon his employment with the Company.
+The awards vest ratably over a five-year period.
+These restricted stock awards are subject to certain claw-back provisions. - (9) These restricted stock awards were granted on May 12, 2011 to Mr. Swartz upon his promotion to Chief Operating Officer.
 The awards will cliff vest on May 12, 2016.
-These restricted stock awards are subject to certain claw-back provisions. - (5) These performance stock awards will cliff vest on December 31, 2012, and are subject to the achievement of certain specified levels of the Company's ROE over a performance measurement period from January 1, 2010 to December 31, 2012.
-These performance stock awards are subject to certain claw-back provisions. - (6) These performance stock awards will cliff vest on December 31, 2013, and are subject to the achievement of certain specified levels of the Company's ROE over a performance measurement period from January 1, 2011 to December 31, 2013.
-These performance stock awards are subject to certain claw-back provisions. - (7) The closing price (\$19.14) of the Company's shares on December 30, 2011 was used to determine the market values shown in columns (g) and (i).
+These restricted stock awards are subject to certain claw-back provisions.

-2011 Option Exercises and Vesting of Stock Awards
+2012 Option Exercises and Vesting of Stock Awards

-The following table sets forth for each named executive officer, the activity for stock option exercises and vesting of stock awards during the year ended December 31, 2011.
+The following table sets forth for each named executive officer, the activity for stock option exercises and vesting of stock awards during the year ended December 31, 2012.